 James started with a broad concept of "feeling."
-In my constructions, I use the word "imagery" as a general term and the word "feelings" is used for particular kinds of imagery, first for images based on bodily activity and then for imagery of music, emotions and moods.
+In my constructions, I use the word "imagery" as a general term and the word "feelings" is limited, applied first to images of sensory-motor activity of the body and then to images of music, emotions and moods.
 "Awareness" of feelings is additional imagery that overlays feelings.
-Feelings that have become subjects of awareness can sometimes be made into mental images, e.g., temperatures.
+Feelings that have become subjects of awareness can sometimes be made into mental images, e.g., comparative temperatures.
 However, mental relations such as "if" are not based on feelings, as I use that term, but on mental operations.